A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Numerical experiments

-\cref{fig:sim:orderedASD:objgap} shows the gap of the objective values between the SDP relaxation (before projection onto the Stiefel) and the nonconvex problem ($p_{\text{SDP}} - p_{\text{StMM}}$) versus the commuting distance. \cref{fig:sim:orderedASD:Udist} shows the distance between the two obtained solutions computed as $\frac{1}{\sqrt{k}}\||\Ub_{\text{StMM}}'\Ub_{\text{SDP}}| - \I\|_F$ (where $|\cdot|$ denotes taking the elementwise absolute value) versus commuting distance. \cref{fig:sim:orderedASD:cert} shows the percentage of trials where $\Ub_{\text{StMM}}$ could not be certified globally optimal.
-Like before, we declare an SDP's solution ``tight" if the mean error of its solutions to rank-one approximations is less than $10^{-5}$.
-Trials with the marker ``$\circ$" indicate trials where global optimality was certified.
+\cref{fig:sim:orderedASD:objgap} shows the gap of the objective values between the SDP relaxation (before projection onto the Stiefel) and the nonconvex problem ($p_{\text{SDP}} - p_{\text{StMM}}$) versus the commuting distance. \cref{fig:sim:orderedASD:Udist} shows the distance between the two obtained solutions computed as $\frac{1}{\sqrt{k}}\||\Ub_{\text{StMM}}'\Ub_{\text{SDP}}| - \bmI_k\|_F$ (where $|\cdot|$ denotes taking the elementwise absolute value) versus commuting distance. \cref{fig:sim:orderedASD:cert} shows the percentage of trials where $\Ub_{\text{StMM}}$ could not be certified globally optimal.
+Like before, we declared an SDP's solution ``tight" if \new{the mean error of its solutions to a rank-one matrix with binary eigenvalues, i.e., $ \frac{1}{k} \sum_{i=1}^k \| \lambda^{(i)}_\downarrow - \bme_1 \|_2,$ was less than $10^{-5}$, where $\lambda^{(i)}_\downarrow$ denotes the sorted eigenvalues of $\bmX_i$ in descending order, and $\bme_1$ is the first standard basis vector in $\bbR^d$.} Trials with the marker ``$\circ$" indicate trials where global optimality was certified.
 The marker ``$\times$" represents trials where $\Ub$ was not certified as globally optimal and the SDP relaxation was not tight; ``$\triangle$" markers indicate trials where the SDP was tight, but \cref{eq:dual_certificate} was not satisfied, implying a suboptimal local maximum.

-Towards the left of \cref{fig:sim:orderedASD:objgap}, with small $\sigma$ and the $(\M_1,\hdots,\M_k)$ all being very close to commuting, 100\% of experiments return tight rank-one SDP solutions.
-Interestingly, there appears to be a sharp cut-off point where this behavior ends, and the SDP relaxation is not tight in a small percentage of cases.
-While the large majority of trials still admit a tight convex relaxation, these results empirically corroborate the sufficient conditions derived in \cref{thm:main_continuity} and \cref{cor:Mi_commute:general}.
+Towards the left of \cref{fig:sim:orderedASD:objgap}, with small $\sigma$ and the $(\bmM_1,\hdots,\bmM_k)$ all being very close to commuting, 100\% of experiments returned tight rank-one SDP solutions.
+Notably, there appears to be a sharp cut-off point where this behavior ends, and the SDP relaxation was not tight in a small percentage of cases.
+While the large majority of trials still admitted a tight convex relaxation, these results empirically corroborate the sufficient conditions derived in \cref{thm:main_continuity} and \cref{cor:Mi_commute:general}.

-Where the SDP is tight, \cref{fig:sim:orderedASD} shows the StMM solver returns the globally optimal solution in more than $95\%$ of the problem instances.
+Where the SDP is tight, \cref{fig:sim:orderedASD} shows the StMM solver returned the globally optimal solution in more than $95\%$ of the problem instances.
 Indicated by the ``$\triangle$" markers, the remaining cases can only be certified as stationary points, implying a local maximum was found.
-Indeed, we observe a correspondence between trials with both large objective value gap and distance of the candidate solution to the globally optimal solution returned by the SDP.
+Indeed, we observed a correspondence between trials with both large objective value gap and distance of the candidate solution to the globally optimal solution returned by the SDP.